gstvob/Raytracing/README.md

-# Raytracing
+# RayTracing
-Basic raytracer built using C++ and SDL
+A Raytracer project using C++ and SDL